Port of Call Naples, Pompeii & Sorrento

 Pompeii – You can take a train to Pompeii from Naples at the Porta Nolana Circumvesuviana station only a few blocks from the port entrance.
 Circumvesuviana is the regional Naples train system around Mount Vesuvius with stops at Herculaneum, Pompeii and Sorrento.
 Go to the Circumvesuviana train ticket window and get tickets for Pompeii Scavi.
 The cost should be about €7 round trip.
 Once at Pompeii Scavi, exit the train station, turn to your right, and walk about 50 meters to the entrance to the Pompeii ruins.

 Sorrento – Taking a Circumvesuviana train to Sorrento is easy since it is Capolinea, meaning the train service ends and starts in Sorrento from or to Naples.
 The trip takes approximately 1 hour and 15 minutes.
-The trains to Sorrento run every 30 minutes approximately.
+The trains to Sorrento run approximately every 30 minutes.
 There are 2 types of trains.
 Diretto which stops at every station and Diretissimo which is faster (10 to 20 minutes).
 The Direttissimo is marked as DD on the schedule.

 Money – Like most of Europe, Italy uses the Euro (€) and credit cards are widely accepted.